gholler-sopra/hydrator-plugins/core-plugins/docs/PythonEvaluator-transform.md

 -------
 The transform checks each record's ``'subtotal'`` field: if the ``'subtotal'`` is negative, it emits an error;
-else, it calculates the ``'tax'`` and ``'total'`` fields based on the ``'subtotal'``, and then returns a record as a Python dictionary containing those three fields, with the error records written to the configured error dataset:
+else, it calculates the ``'tax'`` and ``'total'`` fields based on the ``'subtotal'``, and then returns a record as a Python dictionary containing those three fields, with the error records written to the configured error collector:

     {
         "name": "PythonEvaluator",